• Services

 ✅ Lots of members

 You can spend hours upon hours crafting the most genius, most creative, most groundbreaking Reddit post of all time.
-But what good is a great text post if no one’s around to see it?
+But what good is it if no one’s around to see it?

 Some niches will naturally have bigger communities than others.
 But a good rule of thumb is to go for as big a sub as possible without sacrificing relevance (with all other things being equal).